mnmickelson/portfolio/README.md

 - **WALRUS_PriceRangeOptimizer.xlsx**: Excel file with models to calculate optimal inventory levels for each price range during different market strengths.

 - **WALRUS_ArtistOptimizer.xlsx**: Excel file with models to calculate optimal inventory levels for highlighted artists during different market strengths.

-- **WALRUS_DeSeasonalization.xlsx**: Excel file for creating a deseasonalized version of the sales data.

 ### Dashboard